-The data collection for January 2017 is based on collected data for December and January as well as a forecast for February.
-Figures which were published for December included a forecast for January.
-Figures which were published for January 2017 included a forecast for February.
-In the January publication the number of unemployment figures for December were unchanged for the non-seasonally adjusted series, but revised down with 1,000 in the seasonally adjusted series.
-The number of employed persons were revised down with 19,000 in both the non-seasonally adjusted series and in the seasonally adjusted series.
+The publication for November 2017 is based on collected data for October and November as well as a forecast for December.
+Figures which were published for October included a forecast for November.
+Figures which were published for November 2017 included a forecast for December.
+In the November publication the number of unemployment figures for October were not revised in the seasonally adjusted series, but the not-seasonally adjusted series were revised down with 1,000.
+The number of employed persons were also not revised in the seasonally adjusted series, but the non-seasonally adjusted series were revised up with 3,000.